-The 2023 Spear’s Power List
+The 2023 Spear’s Power List: who made the cut?

 That meant focusing on the professionals who spend their days dealing directly with HNW clients – after all, the reputation of a wealth management or law firm has little value to a client who is lumbered with a less-than-capabale representative.

-But we always (deliberately) left out something important: the people who shape the world of private wealth and the lives of wealthy people, but whose everyday work does not centre around client relationships.
+But the 2023 Spear’s Power List showcases the figures who wield power behind the scenes whose everyday work does not centre around client relationships.

-If your goal is to understand the private wealth industry or, indeed, wealth itself, then it pays to know who these people are and to learn about the power they wield.

-It is with this thought in mind that Spear’s unveils its inaugural Power List – our selection of the 100 most influential people in the world of private wealth.
+It was with this thought in mind that Spear’s unveiled its inaugural Power List – our selection of the 100 most influential people in the world of private wealth.
 (Although, like Spear’s itself, this list combines its international outlook with a British bias.)

 Who is included in the 2023 Spear’s Power List?

-We have included several billionaires, though not ‘because they are rich’.
+We included several billionaires, though not ‘because they are rich’.
 Such choices have been made, as in all cases, because of the influence they exert, whether this is Bernard Arnault – who is not only the richest man in the world but also shapes the lives and experiences of so many other wealthy people through his vast LVMH empire – or Sir Chris Hohn and Alex Gerko, whose committed philanthropy and other activities are setting an example that other UK-based entrepreneurs are starting to follow.

 Look beyond these familiar names and you will discover something else too.